cloudfoundry-community/docker-registry-boshrelease/README.md

-# BOSH Release for docker-registry
+# Private Docker Registry deployed with BOSH

 Run your own private Docker Registry in standalone mode (without requiring the public index) on AWS, OpenStack or vSphere.